 The Brain and Tetrahydrocannabinol (THC)

 The human body has cannabinoid receptors that are stimulated by THC once cannabis has been consumed.
 Our bodies have natural chemical components similar to cannabinoids in the endocannabinoid system that the compound THC found in cannabis can bind to.
 THC is the psychoactive component of marijuana that binds to the cannabinoid receptors and causes a high feeling.
-When the body is experiencing this high sensation, it activates the brain’s reward system which can reduce pain levels in the body.
+When the body is experiencing this high sensation, it

 The Body and Cannabidiol (CBD)